How do you determine whether or not a miraculous sign came from God?

 1 Corinthians 13:1-3 — If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing.

 Did you catch that?
 Paul talks about spiritual gifts like tongues, prophecy, faith, and more.
 In each case, he says that without love, he is a resounding gong, he is nothing, and he gains nothing.
 He doesn’t say that the tongues, the prophecy, the faith, or whatever else is invalid; he says that he as a minister would be invalid.

-In this case, the fruit — “love” — was a measurement of the minister, not the ministry.
+In this case, the good fruit — “love” — was a measurement of the minister, not the ministry.
 It had nothing to do with discerning whether or not the gift was from God.
-If the sign points to Jesus, then it’s a good sign.
-Rather, the fruit of love was a measure for the minister.
+If the sign points to Jesus, then it’s a good sign, regardless of the minister.
+The fruit of love was a measure for the minister.
 If the minister loved, then he succeeded; he gained something; he is something.

 - Answered prayer (John 15:16)

 - Expressions of the nature of Jesus like love, joy, peace, etc. (Galatians 5:22-23)

 - Anything that “consists in all goodness, righteousness, and truth” (Ephesians 5:9)